WoLfulus/WolfRpc/README.md

 ## Goals

-- [ ] Everything is async by default
+- [ ] Everything must be async by default
-- [ ] Requests (calls) should be serializable
+- [ ] Requests (calls) must be serializable
-- [ ] Responses (results) should be serializable
+- [ ] Responses (results) must be serializable
+- [ ] Must support exceptions
-- [ ] Requests and responses should be identifiable as a pair
+- [ ] All requests and responses must be identifiable and give context to be matched as a pair
-- [ ] Should play well with any kind of transport (socket, web, udp, message queues, ...)
+- [ ] Must play well with any kind of transport (socket, web, udp, message queues, ...)
-- [ ] Should be able to use it in Unity (both server and consumer)
+- [ ] Must be able to use it in Unity (both server and consumer)
-  - [ ] Should be compatible with il2cpp
+  - [ ] Must be compatible with il2cpp
-- [ ] Should be able to use it in net6+ (both server and consumer)
+- [ ] Must be able to use it in net6+ (both server and consumer)